 I have a child in this School and have come to the conclusion that the place offers a poor teaching environment and the unit staff lie and cover for each other when things go wrong.

 As in my daughter’s National Autistic Residential School, ‘pupils only aim for and obtain P Scales ,teaching appears not to be towards the National Curriculum.

-As Amy appeared intelligent might not boredom/inappropriate education, have lead to her third label, attention deficit hyperactivity disorder (ADHD), a rare, some say non existent condition, that has now been extended into an epidemic see
+As Amy appeared intelligent, might not boredom/inappropriate education, have lead to her third label, almost impossible to avoid if you are young lively and bored, Attention Deficit Hyperactivity Disorder (ADHD), a rare, some say non existent condition now extended into an epidemic see

 ADHD The Disorder The Drugs The Inside Story.
 By Alan Schwarz.

-Tourette’s, and gender identity dysphoria, distress at the gender assigned at birth, recently made a DSM mental disorder, and now increasingly diagnosed in children, were added to Amy’s list.
+Tourette’s, and Gender Identity Dysphoria– distress at the gender assigned at birth, recently made a DSM mental disorder were added to Amy’s list.